simon-baumgaertel/awesome-list/README.md

 Collection of useful lists, blogs, tools and ressources from and for the web.
 Inspired by the many awesome-lists out there.

-Feel free to contribute or customise the lists as you like!
+Feel free to contribute to this project by opening issues or pull requests!

 ## Awesome lists 📋